MachaCeleste/ToHellWithYou/README.md

   If you die in the Overworld, instead of dying outright, you're cast into the fiery depths of the Nether.
 You’ll keep your items and have one goal: escape.

 - **Final Death in the Nether:**
   Once in the Nether, you're on borrowed time.
 A special status effect warns you that any further death here is *permanent*.
-If you die in the Nether, it's game over—items lost.
+In other words: if you die in the Nether, it's game over—items lost.

 - **Return and Redemption:**
   Survive the Nether and make it back to the Overworld?
 Congrats—you’ve earned a second chance.
 Your life continues, but death will once again banish you to hell.